antler/caribou-docs/resources/outline.md

 making schema transformations through transformations on pure clojure data.
 In every way, Model (which represents a database table) itself is a Model, with an association to Fields (which represent the columns of a database table) which is also a Model.
-This is a radical choice, and lays the foundation for the rest of Caribou's voluminous power.
-The ability to treat Models and Fields themselves as data enables Caribou to generate an Admin and API for you automatically, and countless other benefits that you will discover as you go deeper into the Caribou paradigm.
+This is a radical choice, and lays the foundation for the rest of Caribou's power.
+The ability to treat Models and Fields themselves as data enables Caribou to generate an Admin and API for you automatically, and countless other benefits that you will discover as you go deeper into the Caribou ecosystem.

 https://github.com/antler/caribou-core